mspnp/aks-baseline-regulated/docs/deploy/04-subscription.md

    NETWORK_WATCHER_RG_REGION=$(az group list --query "[?name=='networkWatcherRG' || name=='NetworkWatcherRG'].location" -o tsv)
    ```

-   If your subscription is managed in such a way that Azure Network Watcher resources are found in a resource group other than the Azure default of `networkWatcherRG` or they do not use the Azure default `NetworkWatcher_<region>` naming convention, you will need to adjust the various Bicep templates to compensate.
+   If your subscription is managed in such a way that Azure Network Watcher resources are found in a resource group other than the Azure default of `networkWatcherRG` or they do not use the Azure default `NetworkWatcher_<region>` naming convention, you will need to adjust the various ARM templates to compensate.
 Network Watchers are singletons (per region) in subscriptions, and organizations often manage them (and Flow Logs) via Azure Policy.
 This walkthrough assumes default naming conventions as set by Azure's [automatic deployment feature of Network Watchers](https://docs.microsoft.com/azure/network-watcher/network-watcher-create#network-watcher-is-automatically-enabled).

-   If at any time during the deployment you get an error stating "**resource 'NetworkWatcher_\<region>' not found**", you will need to skip flow log creation by passing `false` to that Bicep template's `deployFlowLogResources` parameter or you can manually create the required Network Watcher with that name.
+   If at any time during the deployment you get an error stating "**resource 'NetworkWatcher_\<region>' not found**", you will need to skip flow log creation by passing `false` to that ARM template's `deployFlowLogResources` parameter or you can manually create the required Network Watcher with that name.

 1. Perform subscription-level deployment.